Fearing defaults, banks rein in credit to Indian jewellery firms

 "Banks have classified gems and jewellery into the high-risk category," he said, adding the industry was already paying higher interest rates than other sectors.

-Tight credit in the capital-intensive industry could hurt shipments from India, one of the world's top jewellery exporters, possibly pushing up the trade deficit and undermining the rupee INR=D2.
+Tight credit in the capital-intensive industry could hurt shipments from India, one of the world's top jewellery exporters, possibly pushing up the trade deficit and undermining the rupee.

 Gems and jewellery account for about 15 percent of India's exports.
-Among the biggest jewellery exporters are Gitanjali Gems Ltd (GTGM.NS), Rajesh Exports (REXP.NS) and Asian Star (ASAN.BO).
+Among the biggest jewellery exporters are Gitanjali Gems Ltd, Rajesh Exports and Asian Star .

-The banks were shocked by a huge default by Winsome Diamonds and Jewellery WINO.NS in 2013.
-Indian media reported the firm, with affiliate Forever Precious Diamond and Jewellery, defaulted on some 60 billion rupees (638 million pounds) owed to creditors.
+The banks were shocked by a huge default by Winsome Diamonds and Jewellery in 2013.
+Indian media reported the firm, with affiliate Forever Precious Diamond and Jewellery, defaulted on some 60 billion rupees ($970 million) owed to creditors.

 "Generally the banking sector is going very selectively on gems and jewellery.
 Winsome and Forever had beaten us badly," said the head of a state-run bank, asking not to be named.